Postal voting in the United States: Expansion in 2020 election

 In 2020, amid the COVID-19 pandemic, a significant increase in postal ballots was expected.
 The National Vote at Home Institute, which advocates postal ballots and is led by former Denver elections director Amber McReynolds, analyzed all states and found that 32 states "are missing major pieces of policy or best practices that ensure a secure mail ballot process" including 15 states which lack steps to verify voters' addresses, 17 which do not mandate a signature verification process, and 30 do not have adequate options to cure defects in voter signatures.
 In many systems voters have no way to remedy disqualifications due to signature mismatches.

 While members of Congress pushed to expand absentee voting and the CDC and other public health experts advised postal voting as a form of voting which minimizes in-person contact, President Donald Trump claimed that expansion of absentee voting would lead to "levels of voting that, if you ever agreed to it, you'd never have a Republican elected in this country again."
 In May 2020, Trump began to claim that postal voting was highly vulnerable to fraud.
-Fact checkers say there is no evidence of substantial fraud associated with mail voting.
+Fact checkers said that there is no evidence of substantial fraud associated with mail voting.
 In July 2020, Trump suggested postponing the 2020 presidential election based on his unsubstantiated claims about extensive postal voting fraud.
 The new, Trump-appointed administration of the United States Postal Service made changes which resulted in slower delivery of mail.
 Donald Trump openly stated that he opposes funding USPS because of mail-in voting.
 In September 2020, a federal judge issued an injunction against the recent USPS actions, ruling that Trump and DeJoy were "involved in a politically motivated attack on the efficiency of the Postal Service", adding that the 14 states requesting the injunction "demonstrated that this attack on the Postal Service is likely to irreparably harm the states' ability to administer the 2020 general election".

 The USPS warned that it could not guarantee that all ballots cast by mail in the 2020 election would arrive in time to be counted.
 For this reason, election experts advocated that postal ballots be mailed weeks in advance of election day.
+A March 2021 report from the Postal Service's inspector general found that the vast majority of mail-in ballots and registration materials in the 2020 election were delivered to the relevant authorities on time.
+The Postal Service handled approximately 135 million pieces of election-related mail between September 1 and November 3, delivering 97.9% of ballots from voters to election officials within three days, and 99.89% of ballots within seven days.

-In several court cases, Republicans in national and state legislatures have pushed to restrict access or place more stringent limitations upon postal voting while Democrats have pushed to expand it or lift restrictions.
+In several court cases in 2020, Republicans in national and state legislatures have pushed to restrict access or place more stringent limitations upon postal voting while Democrats have pushed to expand it or lift restrictions.